stepchoi/DL-Price-Mom/README.md

 2. EmbedClust
 3. Recurrent Neural Network (GRU/FFN)

-Each component will take a day or so; EmbedClust in particular takes multiple days.
-Run each step in a tmux session, check back in 24h.
-Between each step (after completion), you'll choose hyperparameter winners.
+Each component can take 6h or more to run; EmbedClust, in particular, takes multiple days.
+Run each step in a tmux session and check back in 24h.
+Between each step (after completion), you'll choose optimal autoencoder configurations or embedded clusterings.

 1. `python ae.py` - runs hyperopt for autoencoding of the data
 2. `python select_winners.py` - selects optimal hyperparameter configurations for autoencoder.